 4.5.
-In view of the reported net investment returns as well as the more frequent reviews of investment performance against their set benchmarks and objectives which occurred throughout the period, the Trustees are comfortable with the longer-term performance of the funds against their benchmarks and objectives.
-The shorter term performance is not as palatable, but the Trustees note that it was a particularly difficult period for investment markets throughout 2022, initially with the Russia-Ukraine conflict at the start of the year followed by the impact in Q3 and Q4 of UK Government announcements regarding tax cuts and the Bank of England announcements regarding interest rates.
-Investment performance will continue to be carefully monitored by the Trustees on an ongoing basis.
+It is noted there were concerns with investment markets over recent years given on-going global conflicts, higher levels of inflation and interest rates albeit we have seen some market recovery over the reporting period.
+In view of this and the reported net investment returns as well as the more frequent reviews of investment performance against their set benchmarks and objectives, which occurred throughout the period, the Trustees are comfortable with the performance of the funds against their benchmarks and objectives.
+Investment performance will continue to be carefully monitored by the Trustees on an ongoing basis to the point of transfer of DC assets out of the Scheme.